How to Handle Complex Decision Fatigue

 Practice positive wellbeing

-While our capacity to make complex decisions is depleted BY making complex decisions, you can still take steps to proactively increase your ability to think critically and decisively.
+While our capacity to make complex decisions is depleted by making complex decisions, you can still take steps to proactively increase your ability to think critically and decisively.
 Eating well, sleeping and having rest times will help you overcome complex decision fatigue.

 How we can support you